eMahtab/is-graph-bipartite/README.md

 ```

-# Implementation 2 : BFS (Using visited array to store level information)
+### Implementation 2 : BFS (using only level array, we can get both, level of a vertex and whether a vertex was already visited or not)

 If visited[i] is not equal to -1 it means the vertex is already visited at level visited[i].